CEA-MetroCarac/pyvsnr/README.md

 ## Description

-This repository contains the sources of the CPU/GPU based denoising codes of the 2D-VSNR algorithm.
+This repository contains the sources of the 2D-CPU/GPU based denoising codes of the VSNR algorithm.

 ## Installation